Three years on, why is Mosman’s heritage icon Boronia House still empty?

 By ANNA USHER

-One of Mosman’s most recognisable heritage landmarks has remained empty since plans to transform it into a luxury beauty and wellness centre were announced nearly three years ago.
+One of Mosman’s most recognisable heritage landmarks has remained empty since plans to transform it into a luxury beauty and wellness centre were revealed nearly three years ago.

 Boronia House, the grand Victorian residence on the corner of Military Rd and Boronia Lane, was announced in 2023 as the future home of All Saint Clinic’s flagship Mosman site.
 Now, with the building still closed in 2026, locals have increasingly asked what is happening behind the gates.